Germain Lab | UBC

 Picture

-Jawad Sakarchi (PhD student)
+Jawad Sakarchi (PhD candidate)

 Picture

 Mia Tayler Waters, M.A.
-(PhD Student)
+(PhD candidate)

 Mia joined the lab as a PhD student in September 2019.
 She is interested in understanding how coevolution and coexistence of species across trophic levels and dynamic landscapes influence the structure of biodiversity.